jobannon/monster_shop_break/README.md

 ### Rails
 * Implement partials to DRY code
-* Implement professional grade user authenication and namespacing thru sessions, Bcrypt, strong paramsand filters
+* Implement professional grade user authentication and namespacing thru sessions, Bcrypt, strong params and filters

 ### ActiveRecord
 * Demonstrate the use of ActiveRecord query calls to populate monolith with appropriate data